behave/behave/docs/gherkin.rst

 Steps
 -----

-Steps take a line each and begin with a *keyword*
+Steps take a line each and begin with a *keyword* - one of "given", "when", "then", "and" or "but".

-TODO
+In a formal sense the keywords are all Title Case, though some languages allow all-lowercase keywords where that makes sense.

-They should not need to contain significant degree of detail about the mechanics of testing; that is, instead of:
+Steps should not need to contain significant degree of detail about the mechanics of testing; that is, instead of:

 .. code-block:: gherkin